Open NowBusiness

 What's Funded

-Importing eligible chemical, plastics, paper, metal and food-packaging inputs for use in manufacturing specific end products, where the imported input offers a substantial and demonstrable performance advantage over Australian alternatives.
+Importing eligible chemical, plastics, paper, metal materials or food-packaging goods used in manufacturing, where the imported input has a quantified performance advantage over an Australian alternative.

 Expected Outcomes